E2 nightclub stampede: Legal

 A number of controversies arose from the case.
 A city-issued court order showed that the owners, Dwain Kyles and Calvin Hollins, were guilty of eleven building code violations, including overcrowding and faulty exit lighting.
 Police were called to the location 80 times during the two years prior to the stampede.
 Kyles and Hollins had been ordered to shut down the second-floor club in 2002.
 Their attorneys claimed that the court order related only to a raised VIP section of the club, not the entire second floor of the building.
 City inspectors then believed the facility's only business thereafter came from the ground floor Epitome Chicago restaurant, which the club attorneys said was false as police officers (both on and off duty) regularly handled the persistently large crowds, and club advertisements were common on radio and the Internet.

 During the January 2007 trial, the prosecution claimed the club's security staff were not properly trained.
 Security guard Samuel Bone testified to using pepper spray to disband a group of fifteen brawling clubbers.
 He said he was indeed trained in the proper use of pepper spray by the nonprofit Illinois Police Reserve Patrol.
-On November 25, 2009, Kyles and Hollins were acquitted of involuntary manslaughter charges, but were found guilty of indirect criminal contempt for violating the court order to close the entire second floor of the club and were sentenced to two years probation.
+On November 25, 2009, Kyles and Hollins were acquitted of involuntary manslaughter charges, but were found guilty of indirect criminal contempt for violating the court order to close the entire second floor of the club and were sentenced to two years' probation.

 E2 and Epitome both permanently closed after the incident.
 On November 16, 2011, the ruling was overturned when a judge ruled that the court order to close the second floor was ambiguous.
 On April 4, 2013, the Illinois Supreme Court unanimously overturned the 2011 ruling and upheld the 2009 conviction of criminal contempt, calling the court order "certain, clear and concise."

+The building in which the club was located went unused after the stampede.
+Plans were proposed in 2021 to demolish the structure and redevelop the property with an affordable housing development for senior citizens, with a memorial to the victims of the stampede to be included in designs.
+This will require rezoning, which has not yet occurred.
+In November 2024, the Commission Chicago Landmarks denied the developer a permit to demolish the building, which is a contributing property to the Motor Row Historic District.
+However, two weeks later in December 2024 an emergency order was issued by the Chicago's Department of Buildings for its demolition, citing structural dangers of the state of the building.
+Soon after, work to demolish the structure began.